Know Before You Go

 What if I need special

-Patrons who require special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by calling (907) 263-2787 (TTY: 263-2717).
+Patrons who need special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by contacting CenterTix at (907) 263-2787 or email@example.com.
 Infrared headsets are available for use in all theatres.
 A deposit or identification is required.

 Who are the ushers?

 Ushers are members of a volunteer program coordinated by the PAC.
-If you have questions or comments about “Ushering in the Arts” or are interested in being a volunteer, please call the PAC at 907-263-2920.
+If you have questions or comments about “Ushering in the Arts” or are interested in becoming an usher, please call the PAC at 907-263-2921.